-Document name: D4.3 Access co D4.3 Access control tool and training guide V2 51 of 88 Reference: D4.3 Dissemination: PU Version: 1.0 Status: Final and the ambition to hide which one is true, runtimes in the range of about 800ms could be achieved, not taking into account precomputations or hardware-specific optimizations.
+Document name: D4.5 Access control tool and training guide V3 Page: 52 of 95 Reference: D4.5 Dissemination: PU Version: 1.0 Status: Final last-vaccination < 365 ago OR last-test < 48 ago, and the ambition to hide which one is true, runtimes in the range of about 800ms could be achieved, not taking into account precomputations or hardware-specific optimizations.

 Assuming a granularity of one hour (to cover the validity period of tests with a sufficiently high preciseness) shows that 16-bit attributes for the expiration date would suffice for about 7 years of deployment.
-Furthermore considering that a the typical presentation policy could, e.g., be of the form:
+Furthermore, considering that a typical presentation policy could, e.g., be in the form of: